Gentle Seasonal Living: Aligning with Nature’s Rhythms

 Seasonal foods to enjoy

-- Berries, melons, peaches, and tomatoes
+- Berries, melons, peaches, and tomatoes.

-- Cucumbers, zucchini, and corn
+- Cucumbers, zucchini, and corn.

-- Fresh mint, basil, and other cooling herbs
+- Fresh mint, basil, and other cooling herbs.

-- Hydrating foods and lots of water
+- Hydrating foods and lots of water.

 Fall: Harvest, Prepare, Release

 My favorite time of year!
 Sweaters, crisp air, bonfires, and beautiful fall foliage.
-The fall season is all about collecting, conserving, and letting go.
-Just as nature begins to shed leaves and retreat inward, we too are called to slow down, harvest the lessons of the past year, and prepare for the colder months.
+The fall season is all about abundance, completion, reflection, and letting go.
+Just as nature begins to shed leaves, we too are called to release what no longer serves us.
+This will create space for something new and transformative.
+Fall calls us to reflect and retreat inward, giving thanks for our fall harvest (or our successes and blessings).
+It’s time to slow down and prepare for the colder months.

 The cooler temperatures and shorter days naturally invite reflection.
-This is a time to release what no longer serves you, revisit routines, and embrace cozy rituals that ground you.
+This is a time to revisit routines and embrace cozy rituals that ground you.

 Simple ways to live seasonally in fall

-- Cook with root vegetables, warming spices, and seasonal produce.
+- Cook with root vegetables, warming spices, and seasonal produce and use essential oils like cinnamon, clove, or cedarwood for warmth.

 Fall is a great time to build homespun seasonal living practices that bring comfort and meaning into everyday life.
 Lighting candles, brewing herbal teas, and savoring the present moment can help ease the transition into the darker half of the year.